nitheshkv96/AIFallSem2022/README.md

 # AIFallSem2022

-Personal Projects:
+Hello!!

+These are some of the projects I developed and executed as part of Academic coursework Fal1 2022

-RobLocHmm: Robot localization in 2D environment using Hidden Markov Model.
+1. RobLocHmm: Robot localization in 2D environment using Hidden Markov Model.

-TS_BB_BFS: Travelling Salesman Problem solved with Branch and Bound technique.
+2. TS_BB_BFS: Travelling Salesman Problem solved with Branch and Bound technique.

-ImageCaptionGenerator: Implemented a hybrid Neural Network model with CNN and LSTM subnetworks for image and language processing respectively for describing images.
+3. ImageCaptionGenerator: Implemented a hybrid Neural Network model with CNN and LSTM subnetworks for image and language processing respectively for describing images.

-AStar_8Puzzle: 8 puzzle problem solved using AStar algorithm.
+4. AStar_8Puzzle: 8 puzzle problem solved using AStar algorithm.